-As of December 2023, an estimated 3.1 per cent of eligible adults aged 16-64 were claiming unemployment benefits.
-This rate is slightly higher than for Staffordshire (2.8 per cent) and lower than for Great Britain (3.7 per cent) as a whole.
-As the following chart shows, the rate for January is higher than the 2.4 per cent rate in pre-pandemic March 2020, as it was across Staffordshire and Great Britain.
-Since January 2023, the rate has edged up from 2.9 per cent to 3.1 per cent.
+As of December 2024, an estimated 3.1 per cent of eligible adults aged 16-64 were claiming unemployment benefits.
+This rate is slightly higher than for Staffordshire (2.9 per cent) and significantly lower than for the West Midlands region (5.6 per cent) and Great Britain (4.1 per cent) as a whole.
+As the following chart shows, the rate for January is significantly higher than the 2.4 per cent rate in pre-pandemic March 2020, as it was across Staffordshire and Great Britain.
+2024 finished with the same claimant count rate as it began.

-Figure 7: Unemployment claimant count rate pre-pandemic and January 2023 - December 2023
+Figure 8: Unemployment claimant count rate pre-pandemic and January 2024 - December 2024

-Looking at the borough's wards (not MSOAs) does show some variance in the current rate.
-Whereas four wards - Keele, Madeley and Betley, Maer and Whitmore, and Newchapel and Mow Cop - have rates lower than 2.0 per cent, five wards - Cross Heath, Holditch and Chesterton, Knutton, Silverdale and Town - have rates above the Great Britain rate of 3.7 per cent.
+Looking at the borough's electoral wards (not MSOAs) does show some variance in the current rate.
+Whereas four wards - Keele, Madeley & Betley, Maer & Whitmore, and Newchapel & Mow Cop - have rates lower than 2.0 per cent, four wards - Cross Heath, Holditch & Chesterton, Knutton and Town - have rates above the Great Britain rate of 4.1 per cent.

-Figure 8: Headline rate (%) of December 2023's claimant count by ward
+Figure 9: Headline unemployment claimant count rate (%) in December 2024's claimant count by ward